KorAP/Kalamar-Plugin-ExternalResources/README.md

 `Kalamar-Plugin-ExternalResources` is meant to be a basic plugin and should demonstrate and evaluate the plugin capabilities of Kalamar.

+**This is software in an early development stage.
+Its behaviour may change without warnings!**

 ## Prerequisites

 Go 1.19 or later